weihan-01/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified senior/caregiver from the address book.

-Format: `delete INDEX`
+Format: `delete c/INDEX or s/INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the senior/caregiver at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed senior/caregiver list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `delete c/2` deletes the caregiver at index 2.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete s/2` deletes the senior at index 2.

 ### Clearing all entries : `clear`